nickmartin1ee7/Uwuify.Humanizer/README.md

 ## Features

 - Studder at random intervals (customizable as of 1.0.2).
-- Specific characters replaced with 'w'.
+- Specific characters replaced with 'w' or "ny".
 - Kaomojis replaces some puntuation symbols.

 ## Status Badges